 Dr. Gorlin helps her clients learn to regulate their emotions and overcome challenges by utilizing Cognitive Behavioral Therapy (CBT) and other scientifically-based approaches, including Acceptance and Commitment Therapy (ACT), insight-oriented therapy, Schema Therapy, and mindfulness practices.

 Dr. Gorlin is her clients’ biggest cheerleader, but she also challenges them to look at things from a different perspective and aim higher.
-Her office is located near Grand Central.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)

 Depression - Providing support and promoting healing of hopelessness, low motivation and energy, sadness, irritability, sleep disturbance, and loss of interest and pleasure in life

 Motivation - Creating a game plan to find the right resources to regain clarity and motivation in academics and work; understanding the components of motivation (e.g. setting goals, overcoming internal and external blocks to motivation, anticipating future rewards)